gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/debug/peripheral-registers.md

 There were other solutions already available for this, but all required the availability of various hardware definitions files, plus the manual selection of the appropriate file for the current debug configuration.

-The GNU ARM Eclipse plug-in approach is a more integrated one, based on [CMSIS Packs](http://www.keil.com/pack/doc/CMSIS/Pack/html/index.html).
+The GNU MCU Eclipse plug-in approach is a more integrated one, based on [CMSIS Packs](http://www.keil.com/pack/doc/CMSIS/Pack/html/index.html).
 In fact the main reason for introducing the peripheral registers view only now was the need for the CMSIS Packs technology to mature and of course a CMSIS Packs Manager implementation.

 ## Prerequisites